Heizenburg/SFTP-Auto/README.md

 SFTP CSV analysis and uploads
 ========================================

-The directory contains instructions on how to automate Shoprite CSV file uploads via SFTP.
+The directory contains instructions on how to automate CSV file uploads via SFTP.

 ## Install